HuyLeDac/RAG_ATAM_Tool/docs/README.md

             "attribute": "Availability",
             "questions": [
                 {
-                    "question": "What failover and backup mechanisms are in place to ensure system availability, especially in the event of a primary system failure?"
+                    "question": "What failover and backup mechanisms are in place to ensure system availability, imageespecially in the event of a primary system failure?"
                 },
                 {
                     "question": "How frequently are backup systems tested to ensure they will function effectively in a real emergency?"